JaenGaming/Case-Oh-Bot/README.md

   </a>
 </div>

-> [!NOTE]
-> Because every distro and package manager is different, run `whereis google-chrome` to find your Chrome installation path.
-On Debian/Ubuntu it should be `/usr/bin/google-chrome-stable`

 ## What is Case-Oh-Bot?

 CaseOh-Bot is a WhatsApp bot that can help you with various things.
 He can send you random videos from CaseOH's YouTube channel, send you catstares, a random yellowmoji sticker, a random bluemoji sticker, and more.
 He can even help you with some funny things.